 - visit the body of a relative before a funeral or tangihanga if you will not be able to visit the body after your 7 days isolation.

 You can exercise outside in your neighbourhood without wearing a face mask.
 Stay physically distanced from others.
 You cannot use a shared exercise facility, such as a gym or swimming pool.
-Stick to gentle, familiar exercise.
-Do not take on new or risky activities that may lead to a need for you to be rescued.

 If proof of COVID-19 isolation is needed for employment reasons, the Ministry recommends workplaces do not ask for a certificate from a medical professional due to the additional pressure this creates for primary healthcare.
 The Ministry of Health text services 2328 or 2648 can be considered sufficient evidence.

 When you are confirmed as having COVID-19 you should record your result of your RATs at My COVID Record or by calling 0800 222 478.

 Recording your RAT is important because:

 it means the Ministry of Health can send you a text message which you can use as evidence of needing time off work should you require itA member of the public health service can be in touch to provide support if you are considered to be of greater riskA second text may be sent from this number when you can leave isolation.
 The timing of this message is according to public health isolation requirements at the time.
 You can record your result at mycovidrecord.health.nz